Characterization of threshold functions: state of the art, some new contributions and open problems: Further invariant trade characterizations

 For other combinations of $r$ and $t$ it is interesting to ascertain which is the maximum integer $m$ such that $m$-invariant trade robustness for the given game with parameters $r$ and $t$ guarantees that it is weighted.
 Note first that $t=1$ implies $r=1$ so that the pairs $(r,t)=(r,1)$ for $r>1$ are not feasible.
 The results in the previous section allow us to conclude that for $(r,t) =(1,t)$ with $t$ arbitrary or for $(r,t) =(r,2)$ with $r$ arbitrary such an $m$ is given by $2$.

-The existence of a sequence of games being $m$-invariant trade robust but not $(m+1)$-invariant trade robust is proven for $m\geq 4$ by using complete games with parameters $(r,t)=(3,3)$ in~\cite{FrMo09DAM}.
-We wonder what is happening for the remaining cases.
+The existence of a sequence of complete games being $m$-invariant trade robust but not $(m+1)$-invariant trade robust is proven for $m\geq 4$ by using complete games with parameters $(r,t)=(3,3)$ in~\cite{FrMo09DAM}.
+This sequence of games is uniquely characterized by $\overline n = (2,m,m-1)$ and $ \mathcal M = \left(